europeana/assembla-to-jira/README.md

 ## Markdown

-The [Assembla markdown](http://assemble.io/docs/Cheatsheet-Markdown.html) syntax is differeent from [JIRA Markdown](https://jira.atlassian.com/secure/WikiRendererHelpAction.jspa?section=all).
-Therefore, the certain markdown notations need to be translated ast push follows.
+The [Assembla markdown](http://assemble.io/docs/Cheatsheet-Markdown.html) syntax is different from [JIRA Markdown](https://jira.atlassian.com/secure/WikiRendererHelpAction.jspa?section=all).
+Therefore, the certain markdown notations will need to be translated as follows.

 ### Equivalent (no changes required)